Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 ArcGIS Online's origin-destination cost matrix service is available for most parts of the world.
 If you are uncertain whether the service covers the geographic location served by your transit system, check the [ArcGIS Online Network Dataset Coverage map](http://www.arcgis.com/home/webmap/viewer.html?webmap=b7a893e8e1e04311bd925ea25cb8d7c7).

-To use this tool, you must be [signed in to an ArcGIS Online account] (http://desktop.arcgis.com/en/arcmap/latest/map/web-maps-and-services/signing-into-arcgis-online-in-arcgis-for-desktop.htm), or you must enter your ArcGIS Online username and password into the tool dialog.
+To use this tool, you must be [signed in to an ArcGIS Online account](http://desktop.arcgis.com/en/arcmap/latest/map/web-maps-and-services/signing-into-arcgis-online-in-arcgis-for-desktop.htm), or you must enter your ArcGIS Online username and password into the tool dialog.
 Your ArcGIS Online account must have network service privileges and sufficient credits.
 Talk to your organization's ArcGIS Online administrator if you need help checking or setting up your account.

 This tool will calculate at maximum one route per origin-destination pair.
 So, if you have 100 points of interest and 100 transit stops, the travel time or distance will be calculated between, at maximum, 100\*100=10000 origin-destination pairs.
 However, the *Count Trips at Points Online* tool attempts to minimize the number of origin-destination calculations made by spatially chunking the problem, so the actual number of origin-destination pairs will probably be far less.